A Complete Guide To Par Rates

 The Bottom Line: Consider Your Par Rate Options

-To summarize, a par rate is the interest rate on your mortgage that your chosen financial provider will charge you for the servicing of your loan without the application of discount points or lender credits.
+To summarize, a par rate is the interest rate on your mortgage that your chosen finance provider will charge you for servicing your loan without the application of discount points or lender credits.

 What Is A Fixed-Rate Mortgage And How Does It Work?